farzadrastegar/setup-hadoop/README.md

 A. Automate CentOS registration confirmation
 B. Automate answering to boot up questions (location, ...)
 C. Automate creating usernames throughout booting
-D. Automate network settings (assigning IP, subnet, gateway, dns, ...)
+D. Automate network settings (gateway, dns, ...)

 # Note
 A. If 'yum update' is among post package processings, you might need to run the 'dhclient' command before updating just to make sure the machine has a valid IP.